Jo Clay

-Jo Clay (born 1977) is a member of parliament in the Australian Capital Territory Legislative Assembly representing the ACT Greens.
+Jo Clay (born 1977) is an Australian politician currently serving as a member of the Australian Capital Territory Legislative Assembly for Ginninderra and the deputy leader of the ACT Greens.

+Early life and career

 Clay grew up in Canberra and attended Radford College in Canberra.
 She then studied law before working in various companies focused on improving the environment, including setting up Send and Shred, a company that recycles shredded documents, and The Carbon Diet about reducing her carbon footprint.

+Political career

+First Term

-At the 2020 Australian Capital Territory general election Clay won one of the five seats in Ginninderra.
+At the 2020 Australian Capital Territory election Clay won one of the five seats in Ginninderra, unsteating Labor MLA Gordon Ramsay.

+During that term, Clay was responsible for the spokesperson portfolios of Transport, Active Travel, Parks and Conservation, Animal Welfare, Arts and Culture, Circular Economy, Science, and Women.

+Second term

+Clay retained her seat at the 2024 election.
+Following the election, she nominated for the position of ACT Greens after Rebecca Vassarotti, the incumbent Deputy Leader, lost her seat.
+Clay was elected by a ballot of the party general membership, running unopposed but still requiring a majority support vote to take office.

+Clay is responsible for the spokesperson portfolios of Planning & Urban Renewal, Environment, Circular Economy & Waste, Arts & the Nighttime Economy, Animal Welfare, Heritage, and Finance.